 This is a pretty powerful quote and so relevant to children’s mental health and emotional well-being.
 The wonderful thing is that there are so many things we can do to help give our children the foundations to help them to grow up into strong, confident, resilient and happy adults.

-I could go on… And indeed I did go on in the way of writing the activity that comes in the Little Wise Box of Emotions.
-With this educational toy and travel toy, I wanted to put something together that is packed with tools, ideas and insight into different things we can do to help lay the foundations and support our little ones social and emotional intelligence.
+I could go on… And indeed I did go on in the way of writing the activity book that comes in the Little Wise Box of Emotions for 3-6 year olds and the Reframing Your Thoughts Toolkit for 6-12 year olds.
+With these products I wanted to put something together that is packed with tools, ideas and insight into different things we can do to help lay the foundations and support our little ones social and emotional intelligence.
 I hope that some of the ideas mentioned above offer some food for thought.
 A small thing every day can make such a big difference to a child for the rest of their life…

 Wishing you all a happy Mental Health Awareness Week ❤️